-- S Student Works scheduled professional development workshops throughout the academic year focusing on issues such as time management, study techniques, etc. - M Faculty Mentoring Program each student will have a faculty mentor throughout their time in the program, serving as a valuable information and communication resource. - A Academic Support includes programs, resources and structures that promote all members of the community to learn efficiently and effectively, develop effective study strategies and develop the critical thinking skills necessary to succeed academically. - R Referral System an online system that provides an opportunity for concerned members of the Pharmacy Program community to reach out and offer help and assistance to students in the program. - T Team Works - Students will become more aware of the importance of team work through the annual creation of working teams within each class.
+- S Success Advising a case management style program in which all students are assigned a success advisor who is a member of the Office of Student Life, Fort Wayne.
+This person, in collaboration with the other members of the Office of Student Life, Fort Wayne.
+This person, in collaboration with the other members of the Office of Student Life, works with students to provide support during the course of the program. - M Faculty Mentoring Program each student will have a faculty mentor throughout their time in the program, serving as a valuable information and communication resource. - A Academic Support includes programs, resources and structures that promote all members of the community to learn efficiently and effectively, develop effective study strategies and develop the critical thinking skills necessary to succeed academically. - R Referral System an online system that provides an opportunity for concerned members of the Pharmacy Program community to reach out and offer help and assistance to students in the program. - T Team Works Students will become more aware of the importance of team work through the annual creation of working teams within each class.
 These teams will be used throughout the academic year in most courses.